Skip to main content

 Example

-If the controller sends a command to an HDMI switch to select INPUT 3, the controller will not react to or register the response feedback from the switch – in this case, where the switch responds to the GET commands that INPUT 3 is selected.
-However, the controller will react if the switch is subsequently changed to INPUT 1 by an outside command source.
-The controller would then execute the functions or sequences specified in the Action pane of the feedback section in your Biamp Project Designer configuration.
+If the controller sends a command to an HDMI switch, setting it to select INPUT 3, the controller will not react to or register the response feedback from the switch.
+In this example, when the switch responds to the GET commands by signaling that INPUT 3 is now selected.
+However, the controller will react when the switch is subsequently changed to INPUT 1 by an outside command source.
+The controller will then execute the functions or sequences specified in the Action pane of the feedback section in your Biamp Project Designer configuration.

 Using Feedback